richard-moulton/oneclassclassifiers/README.md

 # oneclassclassifiers
 Implementations of one-class classifiers for use with MOA.
-Currently compatible with MOA 17.06.
+Included as part of the MOA 19.04.0 release.

 + **Autoencoder**.
 A neural network that attempts to reconstruct the input.
 The autoencoder's structure is an input layer with one neuron for each non-class attribute, a hidden layer of two neurons and an output layer with one neuron for each non-class attribute.
 Partially modeled on Albert Bifet's Perceptron.java, also found in the MOA project.
 Backpropagation implementation based on Matt Mazur's excellent tutorial on this topic [2].
 Includes a dependency on the [Apache Commons Math linear algebra library](https://commons.apache.org/proper/commons-math/userguide/linear.html).